VinciCantCode/GameMaze/README.md

 # Unity Game Development Project

-This is a Unity game development project for CSCI 6617 Game Development course.
+This is a Unity game development project for Game Development course, enjoy!

 ## Project Structure